shipwright-io/community/ships/0038-release-branching-backports.md

 #### Backport Process

-Backporting can be done in one of two ways:
+Backporting can be done in one of three ways:

-1. "Manually": this would involve a contributor running `git cherry-pick` on their local machine against a release branch, resolving any merge conflicts, then opening a pull request
+1. "Manually": this would involve a contributor running `git cherry-pick` on their local machine against a release branch, resolving any merge conflicts, then opening a pull request.
 2. Prow `cherrypick` bot: our existing configuration for OpenShift CI will be updated to enable the Prow cherrypick plugin.
 The bot can automatically create cherrypick pull requests by adding a `/cherrypick <branch-name>` comment to an existing pull request, either when it is open or after merge.
 See the Prow docs [1] for more details.
+3. Standard pull request - typically reserved for the following:
+   1. Dependency updates, where changes to `go.mod` and `go.sum` would likely lead to merge conflicts across release branches.
+   2. Bug fixes for code that was refactored in a subsequent release.

 [1] https://docs.prow.k8s.io/docs/components/external-plugins/cherrypicker/